orgTestCodacy11KRepos110MB/repo-9275-inxi/README.txt

 vendor and vendor product matches.
 Don't touch if you don't know regex quite well!

-* lists/ contains the various lists of disk data used, and generated.
+* lists/disks*.txt - the various lists of disk data used, and generated.

 2. ids.pl - tool to generate nvidia microarch and legacy driver ids for the inxi nvidia graphics architecture and non-free driver information.